 - You will leave with a fully functional bow that you can effectively use

-Create your own bamboo horse bow using raw materials and hand tools.
+Create your own bamboo composite bow (recurve or horse bow) using raw materials and hand tools.
+There is nothing out there to compare to this compact primitive bow.
 The bow will be made to perform at its peak for your draw length.
 Each bow is unique and each person is unique.
 We will ensure that your bow will be made to such specifications that it will become and extension of you.
 It will be 3 days of intense bow building.
 You will learn all that you need to in order to use and care for your new bow.
-When you complete the bow, it will still require weeks of training and shooting to be fully broken in.
+If you want to become a part of my growing team of bamboo bow instructors/archers start here.

 I require at least 1 month advanced notice to prepare materials for this workshop.

 Would you like to feel the reward of the true challenge of primitive archery?
 Learn to shoot a primitive or traditional style bow using intuitive archery with a Zen like approach.
 All equipment provided or bring your own!

 $200 per person for private lesson or for a large group, discount rates apply.
 I can also come to you - contact us for more details.
 The art of archery holds many rewards.

 GROWTH WITHIN, AND DISMISSAL OF WHATEVER MAY NOT SERVE OUR WELL BEING CAN BE A VERYCHALLENGING PROCESS.
 ZEN ARCHERY WILL HELP GUIDE YOU ON YOUR NEW JOURNEY.

 THE BOW AND ARROW SIGNIFY "LETTING GO" AND "TAKING AIM" AT

 YOURSELF TO FORGE THE SPIRIT AND CREATE THE LIFE YOU WISH TO LEAD.